aladdinAlmarashly/Cloudflare-Tunnel-Client-for-Arch-MIPS/README.md

    - To have the Cloudflare Tunnel start on boot, use `/etc/init.d/cloudflared enable`.

 6. **Monitoring Logs:**
-   - To monitor the logs, use `logread -f`.
+   - To monitor the logs, use `logread`.

 ## Configuration